 How do I know my courses will transfer to a four year college?

 The Associate in Arts and the Associate in Science degree programs are articulated curriculum through the Comprehensive Articulation Agreement or CAA with the University of North Carolina and private North Carolina colleges who sign on to the agreement.
-The courses required for those degree programs are transferable and are listed on the CAA Course List.
+The courses required for those degree programs are transferable and are listed on the CAA Course List in the current catalog.

 How do I change my program of study or major?